Surgical Instruments Left Inside Patients

 The accepted medical standard for hospitals is to have protocols in place requiring the count of all instruments and sponges before surgery begins and ends.
 If you wind up with fewer at the end, you know a mistake was made that needs to be corrected right then and there.
 Advances in medical technology have made identifying these materials easier.
 Most objects have a blue thread or tab that can be seen on an x-ray, making it easy to remove before the patient is closed up.
 So a simple post-op x-ray can confirm that no objects were left in the patient.

-Objects Frequently Left in Patients Post Surgery
+What Objects Are Most Frequently Left in Patients Post Surgery?

 Medical sponges are the most common medical device that is inadvertently left inside patients.
 Scalpels, needles, and gauze are then next most frequent medical devices left behind.
 Sponges are commonly overlooked because when used to clot blood in patients, they resemble the bodily tissue they are surrounded by.